-Of course, to judge the success of policy, you have to know when you've actually reached your targets.
+To judge the success of policy, you have to know when you've actually reached your targets.
 Knowing when we hit our inflation target is straightforward.
 After all, a 2 percent increase in PCE prices is an easily identifiable number.
 But full employment is a far more nuanced concept.
 As the FOMC's annual January "Statement on Longer-Run Goals and Monetary Policy Strategy" recognizes, maximum employment can be influenced by a large number of structural factors that can change over time and may not be directly measureable.
 In light of this uncertainty, the Committee considers many factors in gauging maximum employment.
-As the extremely relevant research presented at this conference makes clear, judging the degree of slack along these many dimensions is a difficult and complex task.
+Judging the degree of slack along these many dimensions is a difficult and complex task.
 But it is one that is critical for the conduct of monetary policy - we must have a good idea of what constitutes achievement of our full employment target.